 Students gain a useful set of pre-professional skills in museum practice and relevant information about museum theory and history.
 They learn about future careers in museums and informal educational settings.
 Written, oral and critical thinking skills are developed to evaluate the work of museums.

 The Museum Studies minor prepares students for the terminal M.A. degree in Museum Studies or for additional on-the-job training for work in museums.
 Graduates will appreciate the role and power of museums in the world as centers of learning, enjoyment and community engagement, and as stewards of cultural and natural heritage.
-For information about requirements in admissions to the Museum Studies minor, go here.

 Course Offerings at SF State Museum Studies